TailWinds Wind Energy

 How it works

-- You can enroll at any time.
-Once you enroll, you'll start seeing a small additional charge on your monthly electric service statements.
+You can enroll at any time.
+Once you enroll, you'll start seeing a small additional charge on your monthly electric service statement.
 This helps cover the cost of adding wind-generated electricity to our resource mix.

 Common questions about TailWinds